2 UAV's, 2 Pilots and One Huge, Complicated Tate Gallery!

 This encouraged me to do all my filming head on, forwards, backwards or side to side with no turning or sudden movements.
 However, there was still a noticeable "drift" when flying.

-After a minor issue with the Phantom 2, which doesn’t fly incredibly well in this environment, we switched to filming with the Inspire 1 from DJI.
-One benefit with the Inspire 1 that the Phantom 2 doesn’t have, is vision positioning which uses additional cameras on its base to assess height and give some control assistance.
+There was a minor issue with the Phantom 2, which doesn't fly incredibly well in this environment.
+Therefore, we switched to filming with the Inspire 1 from DJI.
+One benefit with the Inspire 1 that the Phantom 2 doesn't have, is vision positioning.
+This uses additional cameras on its base to assess height and give some control assistance.

 However, as you can see from this forum thread on flying the Inspire 1 indoors, this UAV also has its own issues!

 When flying outside using GPS, you get incredibly stable flying.
-When flying outside in ATTI mode, you have a lot of space in which to practice and correct.
+Flying outside in ATTI mode, you have a lot of space in which to practice and correct.

-When flying in ATTI mode indoors, you need 2 operators and very steady, slight and slow movements…
+Then when flying in ATTI mode indoors, you need 2 operators and very steady, slight and slow movements.

-In the end, we resorted to plan B and used only the Inspire 1 from then on and the results were pretty good (the results from the Phantom 2/Go Pro 4 were superb as well but I didn’t trust the Phantom indoors).
+In the end, we resorted to plan B and used only the Inspire 1 from then on and the results were pretty good.
+The results from the Phantom 2/Go Pro 4 were superb as well but I didn't trust the Phantom 2 indoors.

-There was still difficulty in holding the UAV steady which made it very hard to get long, sweeping camera shots which meant flying the same clip again and again.
+There was still difficulty in holding the UAV steady which made it very hard to get long, sweeping camera shots.
+This meant flying the same clip again and again.

 Bear all this in mind if you have a commercial indoor flying job coming up.

-So, with the help of another pilot and the Inspire 1, we ended up with some great 4K footage (from the Phantom 2 and Go Pro 4 Black, Inspire1 and additional “ground” footage from the Panasonic GH4) and got the job done…
+So, with the help of another pilot and the Inspire 1, we ended up with some great 4K footage.
+This from both the Phantom 2 and Go Pro 4 Black, Inspire1 and additional "ground" footage from the Panasonic GH4.
+We got the job done.